 This Florist-Approved Trick Makes Your Christmas Wreath Last Longer

-If your idea of decking the halls includes all of the Christmas wreaths then listen up, because there's a good chance you're not giving your holiday wreath the TLC it needs.
-Just like the extra attention you need to provide your Christmas tree to prevent a blanket of pine needles from covering your floor, every real wreath needs to be properly looked after once it's hung by your front door with care.
+If your idea of decking the halls includes all of the Christmas wreaths, listen up: There's a good chance you're not giving your holiday wreath the TLC it needs.
+Just like efforts to prevent your Christmas tree from transforming into a blanket of pine needles covering your floor, every fresh wreath needs to be properly looked after once it's hung by your front door with care.
 Fortunately, Christina Stembel—the actual farm girl behind Farmgirl Flowers—knows a thing or two about flexing the green thumb you didn't even know you had.

 Stembel also stresses the importance of a good shake if your wreath got compacted in transit.
 "Remember to give your wreath a good zhush once you get home," she says.
 "Just like a good blowout, get your fingers into the foliage and add some air back to the shape."
 You can do this simply by working your fingers against the directionality of the greens, fluffing as you make your way around the wreath form.